 1) The best thing you can do is to sign up for an Orientation Session in the summer (First Year or Transfer).
 You will get lots of information about UCLA and the Neuroscience major.
-For incoming transfer students, it is possible to finish the requirements in two years, but most students take a class or two in summer school.
+For incoming transfer students, it is possible to finish the requirements in two years, but some students take a class or two in summer school.

 2) Subscribe your email to the Neuroscience Mailing List at New Student Orientation over summer OR by emailing firstname.lastname@example.org.